Schoenberg correspondence for multifaced independence: Introduction

 The paper is organized as follows.
 In Section \ref{sec:prelims} we define and review some properties of coalgebras and dual semigroups.
-A coalgebra $C$ has a comultiplication $\Delta\colon C\otimes C$ which allows to define a convolution for linear functionals on $C$ based on the tensor product $\varphi_1*\varphi_2:=(\varphi_1\otimes \varphi_2)\circ\Delta$.
+A coalgebra $C$ has a comultiplication $\Delta\colon C\to C\otimes C$ which allows us to define a convolution for linear functionals on $C$ based on the tensor product $\varphi_1*\varphi_2:=(\varphi_1\otimes \varphi_2)\circ\Delta$.
 Dual semigroups are defined similar to coalgebras, but a dual semigroup $B$ is an algebra and has its comultiplication $\Lambda$ take values in the free product $B\sqcup B$.
 We will also need a multivariate version of dual semigroups called \emph{$m$-faced} dual semigroups to formulate the multivariate Schoenberg correspondences.
 In Section \ref{sec:mult-univ-prod} we define (multivariate) universal products, which are ways to form a product of linear functionals $\varphi_1,\varphi_2$ on algebras $A_1,A_2$ to obtain a linear functional $\varphi_1\odot\varphi_2$ on the free product $A_1\sqcup A_2$ of the domains.
 In particular, a universal product gives rise to a convolution of linear functionals $\varphi_1,\varphi_2\colon B\to\mathbb C$ on a dual semigroup $(B,\Lambda)$, defined as $\varphi_1\star\varphi_2:=(\varphi_1\odot\varphi_2)\circ\Lambda$.
-In Section \ref{sec:conv-expon-lachs} we discuss a key tool to understand universal products and convolutions, the \emph{Lachs functor} $\mathcal L$, which allows to express (multivariate) dual semigroup convolutions $\varphi_1\star\varphi_2$ as usual coalgebraic convolutions on a bialgebra $\mathcal L(B)$.
+In Section \ref{sec:conv-expon-lachs} we discuss a key tool to understand universal products and convolutions, the \emph{Lachs functor} $\mathcal L$, which allows us to express (multivariate) dual semigroup convolutions $\varphi_1\star\varphi_2$ as usual coalgebraic convolutions on a bialgebra $\mathcal L(B)$.
 We formulate precise statements about $\mathcal L$ in Theorem \ref{th:Lachs-functor} in the very efficient language of monoidal categories and monoidal functors as laid out for example in \cite{AgMa10}; for readers unfamiliar with those notions, in Remark \ref{rem:Lachs-functor}, we try to provide enough intuition on what the Lachs functor does to follow the rest of this paper, also the statements of \ref{cor:Lachs-functor} and \ref{cor:exp}, which describe the relationship between coalgebraic and dual semigroup convolutions and convolution exponentials, can be understood without background knowledge in monoidal categories, although their proofs become quite lengthy (cf. \cite[Theorems 3.4 and 4.6]{BGSc05} for the concrete proofs in the univariate case).
-Finally, Section \ref{sec:positivity} is devoted to the main result of this paper, the Schoenberg correspondence for multivariate universal products, which characterizes the linear functionals $\psi$ on a $*$-$m$-faced dual semigroup $B$ for which the convolution exponentials $\exp_\odot(t\psi)$ are (restrictions of) states on the unitization of $B$ for all $t>0$.
+Section \ref{sec:positivity} is devoted to the main result of this paper, the Schoenberg correspondence for multivariate universal products, which characterizes the linear functionals $\psi$ on a $*$-$m$-faced dual semigroup $B$ for which the convolution exponentials $\exp_\odot(t\psi)$ are (restrictions of) states on the unitization of $B$ for all $t>0$.
+In Section \ref{sec:gener-brown-moti} we indicate a possible application to the construction of Brownian motions and Fock spaces.